Green Star 3 minutes 22 April 2023

 Investing in our planet is about everyone, from large corporations and governments right down to small businesses and individuals, with everyone playing their part when it comes to embracing sustainability.

-Earth Day serves as a reminder to the hospitality industry that sustainable gastronomy matters more than ever, so whether its cooking what’s in season, sourcing local produce, decking out their restaurant with reclaimed furniture, or better managing their waste, UK restaurants have the opportunity to be leaders when it comes to minimising their impact on the planet.
+Earth Day serves as a reminder to the hospitality industry that mindful gastronomy matters more than ever, so whether its cooking what’s in season, sourcing local produce, decking out their restaurant with reclaimed furniture, or better managing their waste, UK restaurants have the opportunity to be leaders when it comes to minimising their impact on the planet.

 Henry Robertson